 Cherry will continue to take the issue of sustainability seriously, even without Group-wide structures, and will implement numerous projects to attempt to reduce our footprint on the planet.
 This will include formulating a sustainability vision, setting targets and matching measures, and selecting qualitative and quantitative performance indicators to document our progress.
 Then we will also be able to substantiate our commitment to the SDGs and our contribution to them.

 We thank you, dear readers, for your interest and trust.
-We would be delighted if you would accompany us on this path to greater sustainability.
+We would be delighted if you continued to follow our progress in the area of sustainability management with interest.